AndyHeardApps/Revertible/README.md

 ### Making a type revertible

 The first thing you'll need to do to make use of the library is make a type able to produce a diff between two versions of itself.
 This diff can then be applied to the current version to revert it to it's previous state.
-At the base level, this is what drives thes library.
+At the base level, this is what drives the library.
 Whenever a value is changed, the previous value is stored alongside it's `KeyPath` in a single `Reversion` object.
-Multiple changes are stored as collections of these `Reverion` objects, and the composability of `KeyPath` is used to allow reversions to be mapped on to parent objects.
+Multiple changes are stored as collections of these `Reversion` objects, and the composability of `KeyPath` is used to allow reversions to be mapped on to parent objects.

 The way the library constructs these `Reversion` objects is through the `Revertible` protocol.
 The `Versionable` protocol builds on top of that to provide a cleaner interface for creating a `Reversion` and the `Versionable` macro provides a default conformance for the protocol.